Galapagos

 Arrive Quito on international flight.
 Overnight Hotel Sebastian.

-Day 1 - Quito to Papallacta to Guango Lodge.
+Day 1 - Quito to Papallacta and Guango Lodge.

 Early start from Hotel San Sebastian in Quito, heading up to Papallacta pass at 4200m.
 Here we will search for páramo specialties like the Rufous-bellied Seedsnipe, with luck Andean Snipe, Caranculated Caracara, Ecuadorian Hillstar, Blue-mantled Thornbill, Stout-billed Cinclodes, Andean Tit-Spinetail, Many-striped Canastero, White-chinned Thistletail, Tawny Antpitta, the rare Red-rumped Bush-Tyrant, Páramo Ground-Tyrant, Grass Wren and with a good weather a chance on Andean Condor!